 If you find internal issues, fix them first.

-It’s quite common that the source of slow payments are created by poor operational practices on your end, not the customer’s.
+It’s quite common that the source of slow payments is poor operational practices on your end, not the customer’s.
 Make sure that customers are being billed promptly, frequently and accurately.

 You Have Unfavorable Accounts Payable Terms